-The Company anticipates that it will continue to incur net losses for the foreseeable future in the development and commercialization of the Melafind® device.
-From inception, the Company financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering in October 2005, two private placements (in November 2006 and August 2007), two registered direct offerings (in August 2008 and July 2009), and pursuant to a Committed Equity Financing Facility ("CEFF") with Kingsbridge Capital Limited in the second half of 2009 and first quarter of 2010 (refer to Note 8 for further details).
+The Company anticipates that it will continue to incur net losses for the foreseeable future in the development, obtaining of regulatory approval and commercialization of the Melafind® device.
+From inception, the Company financed operations primarily through the sale of convertible preferred stock and subsequently sold common stock as part of an initial public offering in October 2005, two private placements (in November 2006 and August 2007), two registered direct offerings (in August 2008 and July 2009), and pursuant to a Committed Equity Financing Facility ("CEFF") with Kingsbridge Capital Limited in the second half of 2009 and first quarter of 2010.
+In addition, the Company completed a public sale of its common stock pursuant to a public offering which closed July 6, 2010.
+(Refer to Note 12 for further details.)

-Management believes that the proceeds from these transactions will be sufficient to fund the Company's anticipated level of operations for at least the next twelve months.
+Management believes that the Company currently has sufficient capital to fund the Company's anticipated level of operations for at least the next twelve months.